AgoraIO/agora_doc_source/en-US/cn/Flexible-Classroom/agora_class_prep.md

 }
 ```

-<a name="step5"></a>
-## 5. Generate an RTM Token
+## 5. Generate an RTM token

-Agora Flexible Classroom uses the RTM Token for authentication.
-The RTM token is generated dynamically with the parameters including the Agora App ID, App Certificate, and User ID, which is highly secure.
+Flexible Classroom uses the RTM token for authentication.
+The RTM token is generated dynamically with the Agora App ID, App Certificate, and a User ID.

-- When testing your app, you can use the[ Temporary RTM Token Generator](https://webdemo.agora.io/token-builder/) provided by Agora and pass[ the App ID and App Certificate that you get in Step 1](#step1), and a user ID to generate a temporary RTM Token with a validity period of 24 hours.
+- During the testing phase, you can use the [Temporary RTM Token Generator](https://webdemo.agora.io/token-builder/) and pass the App ID and App Certificate that you get in the previous step, and also a user ID to generate a temporary RTM Token with a validity period of 24 hours.
-<div class="alert info">UID 为一个不超过 64 字节的字符串。 以下为支持的字符集范围:<ul><li>All lowercase English letters: a to z.</li><li>All uppercase English letters: A to Z.</li><li>All numeric characters: </li><li>0-9</li><li>The space character.</li><li>- Punctuation characters and other symbols, including: "!", "#", "$", "%", "&amp;", "(", ")", "+", "-", ":", ";", "&lt;", "=", ".", ">", "?", "@", "[", "]", "^", "_", " {", "}", "|", "~", ",".</li></ul></div>
+<div class="alert info">The user ID is a string smaller than 64 bytes.
+The scope of supported characters is:<ul><li>All lowercase English letters: a to z.</li><li>All uppercase English letters: A to Z.</li><li>All numeric characters.</li><li>0-9</li><li>The space character.</li><li>"!", "#", "$", "%", "&amp;", "(", ")", "+", "-", ":", ";", "&lt;", "=", ".", ">", "?", "@", "[", "]", "^", "_", " {", "}", "|", "~", ","</li></ul></div>
-For the development environment, you need to deploy an RTM token generator on your server.
+- For the development environment, you need to deploy an RTM token generator on your server.
 When a user enters the classroom, the client needs to apply for an RTM token from the server.
-After the server generates an RTM token, the sever passes it to the client. 详情请参考[生成 RTM Token](https://docs.agora.io/cn/Real-time-Messaging/token_server_rtm?platform=All%20Platforms) 文档。
+The server generates an RTM token and passes it to the client.
+For details, see [Generate an RTM Token](https://docs.agora.io/en/Real-time-Messaging/token_server_rtm?platform=All%20Platforms).